-Florkowski adds that the funding will also help the Center ensure accessibility for all their resources and she will also use it to help spread the word about all that WISE offers to women entrepreneurs in Central New York.
+Florkowski adds that the funding will also help the center ensure accessibility for all their resources, and she will also use it to help spread the word about all that WISE offers to women entrepreneurs in Central New York.

-He adds that the funding will help SSIC lead clients to the suppliers, partners and resources that can help them weather the pandemic.
+He adds that the funding will help the SSIC lead clients to the suppliers, partners and resources that can help them weather the pandemic.

 In 2003, the Falcone Center for Entrepreneurship — a program of the Whitman School — launched WISE, an entrepreneurial initiative established to train and inspire women interested in launching or growing a business venture.
 As one of over 100 women business centers across the nation, the objectives of all training and events are to provide information resources, and support for women entrepreneurs, enabling each to successfully advance their businesses to the next stage of profitability and success.
 Counseling and training services are offered at no cost to the client.